jjvanzon/JJs-Reference-Architecture/patterns.md

 This pattern is about *bidirectional relationship synchronization*.
 That means that if a parent property is set: `myProduct.Supplier = mySupplier`, automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.

-To manage bidirectional relationships, even when the underlying persistent technology do it, we could link [entities](#entities) using `LinkTo` extension methods.
-By calling `LinkTo`, both ends of the relationship are updated together.
-Here is a template for a `LinkTo` method that works for `1-to-n` relationships.
-Beware that all the checks and list operations do come with performance penalties.
+To manage bidirectional relationships, even when the underlying persistent technology doesn't it, we could link [entities](#entities) together using `LinkTo` extension methods.
+By calling `LinkTo`, both ends of the relationship are updated.
+Here is a template for a `LinkTo` method that works for an `1-to-n` relationship.
+Beware that all the checks and list operations can come with a performance penalty:

 ```cs
 public static void LinkTo(this Child child, Parent parent)